A Visit to Tri-Circle-D Ranch at Disney’s Fort Wilderness

 Here is a look at the entrance to the barn.
 Note the Mickey at the top.

-Each stall lists the name of the horse and its breed.
-If I remember correctly, this is Porter, who is a Percheron.
+Each stall lists the horse’s name and breed.
+Here we have Porter, a Percheron.

 Grady, here, is a fine horse indeed.